wmde/jahresbericht2018/README.txt

 Atelier Disko Distribution
 -- Distribution for Atelier Disko projects.

--- REPLACE THIS README WITH YOUR PROJECT'S README  -- -- REPLACE THE LICENSE WITH YOUR PROJECT'S LICENSE --

 Abstract
 --------
 This is an application distribution.
 This distribution is providing a